Wang-lab-UCSD/RESP/README.md

 Note that processing and encoding the raw read data is time-consuming and (for some of the encoding types we tested) computationally expensive.
 We highly recommend downloading the pre-encoded data instead.

-### Citations

-If using this code and/or pipeline for work intended for publication, please be sure to cite: